 As a prayer leader, why not begin seeking God for creative ways to fuel your people’s prayers.
 Find ways to encourage them.
 Find ways to supply prayers and prayer tips, prayer guides to them.
 Perhaps hold small prayer groups or prayer studies online (Zoom is a great way to do this).
 Develop and tweak prayer chains to make them more effective and active.
 Or send daily emails with prayer points and Scriptures to pray.

 Get people praying for their community.
 Their neighbors.
 The nation.
-The election.
 For truth to be revealed in all the political and health-related confusion.
 Do an all-church prayer initiative.

 The point is, use the opportunity of desperate hearts to engage them in prayer.
 Don’t sit back and wait for all this to be over before you lead in prayer again in your church.